 My subject matter ranges from live music acts, which I have been photographing professionally since 2001 … (to) beautiful and urban landscapes, urban decay along roads less traveled, historic buildings that have been forgotten, trying to give them a last voice and make them live forever through my art.
 Live event and real estate photography.
 The fire I use to light write in my images is either created by fire dancing or spinning steel wool.

 My greatest accomplishment would be my self-published photography book called “Away to Awaken,” which are creative images captured on a three-month journey across the USA taking roads less traveled, a journey of color and light.
 I traveled for three months with my kitten, Winter, and my Canon camera in my 2006 Toyota Matrix that had over 250,000 miles on it.
 This journey helped me awaken creatively.
 I learned the biggest risk is the one you do not take.
-My book is available for purchase on Amazon.
 My current work can be viewed at TiffanyHarned.com.

 Q: What works will you be presenting at the Makin Waves Rock Circus?